ANG3L0/notes-bloggo/docs/travel journal/asia 2023/hongkong.md

 # Hong Kong

+This only covers a part of my epic journey across Asia across ~5.5 weeks.
+The entire [itinerary is here](../itinerary).

 ## Nov 22 - 24: Continuous Eating

 On November 22, we left for the airport in the morning.
 Normally, Priority Pass lounges are shit because they're so crowded.
 Hanoi airport's was great.
 They refilled food constantly (even if they haven't run out at all)--they had delicious pho, along with a ton of other food selections.
 Coffee abound, and it is one of the few Priority Pass lounges left that let you have free-flowing, free alcohol.